muhamedd823/Ethio-News/README.md

-# Ethio-News in Android Application Which Provide News in Amharic Langugde
+# Ethio-News is Android Application Which Provide News in Amharic Langugde